D2-mods/D2-Mira/d2-mira/readme.txt

 --

 Updates:

+v4.12
+- BG2EE: inventory icons will use the tweaked EEFP icons if installed.
+- BG1 (classic): all icons and description images now look like the mod items.
+Previously, it was using generic icons because the mod icons were either crashing or had messed up colors.
+- compat fix with iwd_in_bg2 mod + ammo charges component (some ammo gained with charges drained until resting).
+NOT RECOMMENDED to play this version (buggy/unfinished), but this mod is technically compatible with it.
+- BG2 (classic): description for big metal unit now uses same stats layout as other armors.
+- SoD: if you obtained items in the BG1 campaign, then left them behind when going into SoD, the game will now treat it as if you had never obtained them.
+- IWD2: if you obtained the Big Metal Rod or any pantaloons, but lost them before reaching Kuldahar, the game will treat it as if you had never obtained them.
+- Big Metal Rod colors (on avatar/paperdoll) changed to be closer to the icon.

+v4.11
+added support for original BG1
+- obtaining items is the same as other BG1 versions (has all dialogue and journal entries).
+- No bag option.
+- Big Metal Unit, if imported, does not protect from backstab.
+Also, it changes form to Ogrillon (no golem form).
+- Icons and description images currently use existing crossbow or wand images. (original BG2 bams crash when loaded).

+v4.10
+- Ground icons for metal rod/unit now have the glowing outline with Tab or mouse over.
+- BG1/BGEE: NPC near the rod will tell you where it is if asked.
+Can only ask if you already learned it's in the area. (note: This dialogue isn't required to get it.
+It makes sense to be able to ask about it, so I added it in.)
+- IWD1: there was a minor patching oversight caused by recent mod folder reorganizing.
+No real gameplay issue, but looks bad in Near Infinity so it's fixed.
+- SoD: "ammo charges" component was not updating a later script thing in SoD (because I forgot it was there).

 v4.9
 - IWD2: items renamed internally to be same as other games.
 Partially backwards compatible.
 Existing saved games using the old resource names will still have those items, but scripts and dialogue will only recognize the new resource names.